AaronZhenger/MoSimBuilder/Documentation/FAQ.md

    ![image](https://github.com/user-attachments/assets/d5824021-9716-428c-805b-204b1d9e5f03)
 ![image](https://github.com/user-attachments/assets/395dc3f9-86fb-40e4-b7ae-6d4a6cad09d4)
-   * the one that cant be is joints being dislocated under extreme load.

  * pictured above is what this looks like.
  * the other kind of stretch is usually charachterized by mechanisms not staying in place when under load, this is an issue with unity.